Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Empirical Analysis

 \section{Empirical Analysis}

 Our previous analysis predicts that spam absorbs a disproportionate share of marginal block capacity ($\bsmax$) and that the gas price floor ($\gpmin$) directly gates spam profitability.
 We now examine how these two design levers affect spam in practice by analyzing daily spam gas on two major Ethereum Layer~2 rollups, Base and Arbitrum, which have undergone significant changes to both parameters during our observation period.
+Following prior empirical work, we identify candidate spam as contracts that repeatedly probe MEV opportunities but rarely execute, i.e., they consume gas without emitting any ERC-20 transfer~\cite{miller-mev-scaling-2025,solmaz2025optimistic}.
+We capture both the cyclic arbitrage and liquidation probing strategies, anchored respectively on internal calls to DEX contracts and staticcalls to Chainlink price feeds.
+The detailed data collection methodology can be found in \cref{app:data}.